fixdauto/tap-newrelic/README.md

 It uses the [NerdGraph API](https://docs.newrelic.com/docs/apis/nerdgraph/get-started/introduction-new-relic-nerdgraph/) to fetch data using [NRQL](https://docs.newrelic.com/docs/query-your-data/nrql-new-relic-query-language/get-started/nrql-syntax-clauses-functions/).

-Currently, only synthetics checks data (`SyntheticCheck`) is currently supported.
-However it should be streightforward to add [other data sources](https://docs.newrelic.com/docs/query-your-data/nrql-new-relic-query-language/get-started/introduction-nrql-new-relics-query-language/#what-you-can-query), PRs accepted.
+Currently, only synthetics checks data (`SyntheticCheck`) and logs (`Log`) are natively supported, however the tap supports custom queries for any query that is orderable by `timestamp`.
+In addition it should be streightforward to add [other data sources](https://docs.newrelic.com/docs/query-your-data/nrql-new-relic-query-language/get-started/introduction-nrql-new-relics-query-language/#what-you-can-query), PRs accepted.

 ## Installation